alexwong23/info2222_webdevils/readme.txt

 hashing password

-sessions
-  - login check --> check if user is already logged by comparing to session db
-  -  store token with readable value or token hashed using secret

 conventions
+  - snake case for python
-  - snake case vs camel case
+  - camel case for JS
-  - single or double quotes
+  - single quotes for all

 toggle sidebar functionality
   - should remain close after redirecting to other pages